-The demand curves for the above parameters are shown in Figure \ref{fig:demand-curves-powerlaw}.
-As $\phi$ increases, we notice several interesting regions in the curves. \begin{itemize} \item When $\phi$ is very low, all transfers above $\zmin$ are profitable, so all demand curves start at $\ell=10$ (the maximum demand per day).
+As $\phi$ increases, we notice several interesting regions in the curves in Figure \ref{fig:demand-curves-powerlaw}: \begin{itemize} \item When $\phi$ is very low, all transfers above $\zmin$ are profitable, so all demand curves start at $\ell=10$ (the maximum demand per day).
 In a world with lightning, a small increase in $\phi$ induces many users to prefer a lightning channel, so the demand for blockchain transfers declines quickly.
 In a world without lightning, initially the demand remains high since users have no alternative, but then starts to decline as $\phi$ becomes too high for blockchain transfers (Left). \item Both curves continue to decline with the price.
 In a world with lightning, almost all decline in demand comes from a decline in direct blockchain transfers; the number of lightning transfers remains at its maximum ($\ell$) even with $\phi$ becomes quite high.
 But when $\phi$ becomes very high ($\approx 0.3$), even the sparse channel-resets become too expensive.
 The two demand-curves meet and the number of lightning transfers starts to decline too (Right). \end{itemize}